 Here is a list of known paintings by Jose Rizal:

 - Saturnina Rizal in oil now being displayed in Rizal Shrine in Fort Santiago

 - Dapitan church curtains in oil made in Dapitan in 1984.

-- An oil painting on a pair of mother-of-pearl shells painted in Dapitan and given as a token to Doña Leonor Valenzuela and later passed to Doña Margarita Valenzuela
+- An oil painting on a pair of mother-of-pearl shells painted in Dapitan and given as a token to Doña Leonor Valenzuela and later passed on to Doña Margarita Valenzuela

 - Water color painting of the Spanish coat of arms done during San Rafael fiesta in Calamba in 1867

 - Allegory on a pair of porcelain bases of the new year celebration in oil painted in Berlin in 1886

 - Crayon painting of Christ crucified done in 1875

 - Crayon painting of Immaculate Conception made in Manila, 1974